Azure/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/run_iotdm_edison_sample_on_Intel_Edison.md

 5. Run the sample

     The iotdm\_edison\_sample application needs a valid device connection string.
 If you have configured it in source code, then you are good to go.
-Otherwise you need to add it as parameter to the iotdm\_edison\_sample command line call as shown below:
+Otherwise you need to pass the device connection string as a command line parameter to the iotdm\_edison\_sample application as shown below:

     ```
     cd ~/cmake/iotdm_client/samples/iotdm_edison_sample/
     ./iotdm_edison_sample "[device connection string]"
     ```

+    Note the double quotes around the connection string are required.
+If you don't use them the iotdm\_edison\_sample application will not start properly.

-    Note to rebuild an individual component, you can run make in ~/cmake/path/to/component you want to rebuild.
+    To rebuild an individual component, you can run *make* in ~/cmake/path/to/component you want to rebuild.
 To rebuild iotdm_simple_sample after changing the connection string simply type:

     ```
     make